 For Gluten-Free Bakers

 For gluten-free gougere I tested with Cup4Cup (C4C) gluten-free flour.
 The dough looks little different as it forms but the process is the same.
 The gougere came out great.
 After three test batches, here are the changes from the standard recipe.
-Substitute 1/2 cup (78 grams) of the C4C for the regular flour.
-Bake at 350 degrees (177 C) until just golden.
+Substitute 1/2 cup (78 grams) of the C4C for the regular flour and turn oven down to 350 degrees (177 C).
+Bake until just golden.
 Time will depend on your ovens as they can vary.
-Note that Bob’s Red Mill also makes a great gluten-free flour blend, available at many health-oriented markets.
+Note that Bob’s Red Mill also makes a great gluten-free flour blend, available everywhere these days.

 The gluten-free batch did not puff as did the wheat gougere, but they tasted terrific and will be appreciated by anyone following a gluten-free diet.